Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Introduction

 Our next main result states that $\oqdist$ induces a metric on $\s^2$ which is isometric to the metric space completion of $\qdist$, and provides some relevant H\"older continuity.

 \begin{theorem} Suppose that $\CS = (\s^2,h)$ is a unit area $\sqrt{8/3}$-LQG sphere and that $\oqdist$ is as in Theorem~\ref{thm::continuity}.
-Then $\oqdist$ defines a metric on $\s^2$ which is almost surely isometric to the metric space completion of $\qdist$.
-Moreover, the identity map from $(\s^2,d)$ to $(\s^2,\oqdist)$ is almost surely H\"older continuous in both directions where $d$ denotes the Euclidean metric on $\s^2$. \end{theorem}
+Then $\oqdist$ defines a metric on $\s^2$ which is a.s.\ isometric to the metric space completion of $\qdist$.
+Moreover, the identity map from $(\s^2,d)$ to $(\s^2,\oqdist)$ is a.s.\ H\"older continuous in both directions (with deterministic H\"older exponent) where $d$ denotes the Euclidean metric on $\s^2$. \end{theorem}